Broken Arrow Navy sailor found dead on aircraft carrier in California

-The Navy is still investigating the circumstances of Collins' death, but they said there are no indications of suicide or foul play.
+The Navy is still investigating the circumstances of Collins' death but said there are no indications of suicide or foul play.

 “My deepest condolences go out to the Collins family in this time of tragic loss,” said Capt.
 P. Scott Miller, commanding officer, USS Carl Vinson.